DUI Charges in Chicago, IL

 First time charged with a DUI in Chicago, IL?

 Being charged and convicted for driving under the influence can have crippling effects on your driving privileges.
-That is why being represented by attorneys who know and understand the laws surrounding DUI charges is extremely important.
-Some of our attorneys are former prosecutors and have tried hundreds of DUI cases, so we know what the State needs to prove to find you guilty.
+That is why being represented by chicago dui attorney who know and understand the laws surrounding DUI charges is extremely important.
+Some of our dui attorneys are former prosecutors and have tried hundreds of DUI cases, so we know what the State needs to prove to find you guilty.
 Depending on the circumstances of your case, the State might have a difficult time finding you guilty.
 You need a law firm who understands these difficulties and will exploit them at a trial or hearing.

 The process of fighting a DUI case is intricate and requires a careful assessment of all aspects of a particular case.
 This assessment starts with the suspension of your driver’s license.
 Being simply charged with DUI, whether your guilty or not guilty, will lead to the suspension of your driver’s license.
 However, there are ways to challenge the suspension at a hearing saving months, sometimes years, of your driving privileges.
 Next, we assess how law enforcement became involved in the DUI investigation and arrest in the first place.
 Were you pulled over for not using a turn signal, speeding, swerving?
 Were you involved in a car accident?
 All of these factors can make or break a DUI case.
 In some instances, if law enforcement did not have a reason to pull you over in the first place or lacked reason to believe you were driving under the influence of alcohol, a DUI case could be thrown out.
 At Bernard Law, we will assess your case from beginning to end and reach the best possible result in your case.